Tricky Task

 ABB Global Trainee Program for Information Systems is a global company that seeks recent university graduates who have earned a degree in Computing, Information Systems, or a related major, at the MSc or equivalent level, and then places them in a program in their area of residence.
 They offer extremely competitive salaries to recruited graduates, and conduct extensive searches for the right graduate for each position.
 Airservices Australia and Reckitt Benckiser is another example that offers as much as $50,000 – $55,000 for graduate trainees.
 Major banks often offer salaries near the $60,000 mark.

-Graduate programs commonly offer applicants the opportunities to work in several diverse departments requiring individuals to adapt to different work environments in the space of 12 or 24 months.
-At Telstra, graduates find themselves working in rotation across departments as varied as engineering, finance, commerce, IT, human resources and marketing.
-Needless to say, getting the right graduate is more important than ever, with such competitive salaries on offer, huge responsibilities and thousands of applicants vying for the same positions every year.
+Graduate programs often give applicants the chance to work in multiple departments.
+This requires individuals to adapt to different work environments over 12 to 24 months.
+At Telstra, graduates rotate through departments such as engineering, finance, commerce, IT, human resources, and marketing.
+Selecting the right graduate is crucial, given the competitive salaries, significant responsibilities, and thousands of applicants competing for the same positions each year.

 Leave a Reply